-Staff and residents of care homes for over 65s and those with dementia will receive regular Covid-19 tests from next week, the Department of Health and Social Care has announced today.
+Staff and residents in a care home for over 65s and those with dementia will receive regular Covid-19 retesting from next week, the Department of Health and Social Care has announced today.

 Care home staff will be tested weekly and residents every 28 days to prevent the spread of the virus, in addition to more intensive testing in any care home facing or at increased risk of an outbreak.

 This comes as the latest Office for National Statistics data shows that nearly 20,000 – or a fifth – of deaths of care home residents in England and Wales have involved Covid-19, between 2 March and 12 June.

 But health secretary Matt Hancock said the new testing strategy would keep staff and residents safe and give ‘peace of mind to the families who may be worried about their loved ones’.